William M. Pegram

 Communication with Instructor:In addition to office hours, most class periods will have time for one-on-one questions with the instructor.
 Asking questions in this way is generally more efficient than email.

-Students are encouraged to help each other out; it is a large class which limits my ability to help each student during the class period.
-However, on work that is graded, there are restrictions on helping other students: On homework assignments and projects, students may ask for and receive some assistance from others, unless otherwise directed by the instructor.
+In addition, I want to give you specific guidance regarding the following issues: On homework assignments and projects, students may ask for and receive some assistance from others, unless otherwise directed by the instructor.
 Yet those helping a student should avoid "doing the work" for the student.
-No assistance is permitted on exams and quizzes and your use of the computer may be monitored.
+If students receive significant assistance from others, the student should give credit to these individuals.
+No assistance is permitted on exams and quizzes.

 Dropping and Withdrawal from the Class:

-Thursday, January 26 is the last day to drop the class and get a tuition refunds (use NovaConnect) or to switch to audit (which requires my signature).
-Friday, March 23 is the last day to withdraw without grade penalty.
-The award of W after the last day to withdraw REQUIRES official documentation and the Dean's signature.
-Practically all of the people who get an F as a final grade from me in this class are those that stopped coming to class and doing the work but didn't withdraw by this second deadline, even sometimes after email and telephone reminders.
+Thursday, September 11 is the last day to drop the class and get a tuition refund.
+Friday, October 31 is the last day to withdraw or to change to audit.
+Practically all of the people who get an F as a final grade from me are those that stopped coming to class and doing the work but didn't withdraw by this second deadline, even sometimes after email and telephone reminders.

 Fire/Emergency Evacuation Procedures

-In case of emergency, please follow the emergency procedures as discussed on the first day of class and as posted in the classroom.
-Students should familiarize themselves with both the primary and secondary routes that are to be used, in case you need to evacuate the building, as well as other evacuation or shelter-in-place procedures to be followed.
+Students should familiarize themselves with both the primary and secondary routes that are to be used, in case you need to evacuate the building, as well as other evacuation procedures to be followed.